Pinarayi Vijayan: Nilambur Assembly by‑election 2025

 In June 2025, a by‑election was held in the Nilambur Assembly constituency, caused by the resignation of MLA P. V. Anvar in January 2025.
 The UDF candidate Aryadan Shoukath won with a margin of approximately 11,077 votes, securing over 77,000 votes, while LDF candidate M. Swaraj received around 66,000 votes.
 Independent Anvar trailed third with nearly 19,700 votes.
 The defeat marked the first loss of a sitting LDF seat during the Vijayan ministry and was widely interpreted as a significant expression of anti‑incumbency sentiment against his government.

 Analysts and political commentators assessed the by-election loss as a symbolic blow to the Vijayan-led LDF.
 The Times of India reported that opposition leaders accused the government of communal polarization and poor campaign messaging, reflecting fears of alienation among minority voters.

 Disaster policy advocacy

 In July 2025, after devastating landslides and floods in Wayanad, he urged Prime Minister Modi to restore Section 13 of the Disaster Management Act, which facilitated financial relief for disaster victims.
 He argued that its removal in March 2025 had hindered Kerala’s recovery and accused the Centre of retroactive impairment of relief efforts.

-Criticism of Centre and political stance
+Criticism of Central Government

 In mid‑2025, he denounced the BJP‑led central government over the state textbook revision policy, claiming it was an ideological move to saffronize education and distort history.
-He reaffirmed Kerala’s autonomy by restoring deleted chapters and accused the Centre of adopting retaliatory measures as a result.
+He reaffirmed Kerala’s autonomy by restoring deleted chapters and accused the central government of adopting retaliatory measures as a result.